Master7Sword/PatchWiper/README.md

 ![qualitative](figs/qualitative_sup.png)

 ## **Acknowledgements**
 Part of the code is based upon the previous work [SLBR](https://github.com/bcmi/SLBR-Visible-Watermark-Removal), [Restormer](https://github.com/swz30/Restormer) and [CoordFill](https://github.com/NiFangBaAGe/CoordFill).
+We thank the author for sharing their wonderful code.

 ## Citation